thephpleague/uri-src/docs/uri/7.0/uri-template.md

 $uriTemplate = new UriTemplate($template);
 $uriTemplate->expand($params);
-// will throw a League\Uri\Exceptions\TemplateCanNotBeExpanded when trying to expand the `period` value.
+// will throw a League\Uri\UriTemplate\TemplateCanNotBeExpanded when trying to expand the `period` value.
 ~~~

 ### Using the prefix modifier on a list will trigger an exception.